-The following are Metro Vancouver’s two BEST PUBLIC MARKETS (both of which have a wide range of stores and stalls selling everything from fruits and vegetables to art, gifts and exotic foods from around the world);
+The following are Metro Vancouver’s two two best public markets (both of which have a wide range of stores and stalls selling everything from fruits and vegetables to art, gifts and exotic foods from around the world):

 Lower Mainland Farmers’ Markets

-- Ambleside Market – at 1300 Bellevue Avenue in West Vancouver near Ambleside on Sundays (10 am to 3 pm) from May until October.
+- Ambleside Artisan Farmers Market – at Ambleside Park in West Vancouver on Sundays between 10 am and 3 pm from May until October.

-- Burnaby Farmers Market – in the north parking lot at Burnaby City Hall (at 4949 Canada Way in Burnaby) every Saturday (9 am – 2 pm) from May until October.
+- Burnaby Farmers Market – in the north parking lot at Burnaby City Hall (at 4949 Canada Way in Burnaby) every Saturday between 9 am and 2 pm from May until October.

-- Kitsilano Farmers Market – on Sundays from mid-May to mid-October (10 am – 2 pm) in the parking lot at the Kitsilano Community Centre at 2690 Larch Street.
+- Kitsilano Farmers Market – on Sundays from mid-May to mid-October between 10 am and 2 pm outside the Kitsilano Community Centre at 2690 Larch Street.

-- Lonsdale Quay Farmers Market – at Lonsdale Quay in North Vancouver on Saturdays from May until October (10 am – 3 pm).
+- Lonsdale Quay Farmers Market – at Lonsdale Quay in North Vancouver on Saturdays from May until October between 10 am and 3 pm.

 - Trout Lake Farmers Market – on Saturdays from 9 am to 2 pm from mid-May to mid-October at John Hendry Park in Vancouver.

-- White Rock Farmers Market – their winter markets take place every Sunday from 9 to 1 from mid-October to mid-December at the Elks Hall (1469 George Street in White Rock) and in the summer at Miramar Plaza (15154 Russell Avenue) from late May until Thanksgiving in October.
+- White Rock Farmers Market – their markets take place on Sundays from 10 to 2 pm at Miramar Plaza (15154 Russell Avenue) from late May until late October.

-- Nat Bailey Winter Farmers Market – on Saturdays from November until April (10 am to 2 pm) at the East Parking Lot of Nat Bailey Stadium (at 4601 Ontario Street).
+- Riley Park Farmers Market – year-round on Saturdays between 10 am and 2 pm near Nat Bailey Stadium (at 4601 Ontario Street).